We want drivers to be in control of more than their schedules, which means giving them the tools to see their hard-earned cash.

 Tap a week to see more details about your rides.
 To see rides by day, look under the 'Daily ride history' in a week and tap a date.

 If you want to look a specific ride you gave, tap that ride in the daily summary.
-Each ride shows you specific info such as a map with pickup and drop-off locations, your ride earnings, and your average per-ride earnings.
+Each ride shows you specific info such as a map with pickup and drop-off locations and your ride earnings.

 You'll also see earnings on the rating screen after rides.